virtuozzo/cloudscripting-docs/docs/quick-start.md

 - Leverage <a href="https://github.com/" target="_blank">GitHub</a> to store and manage your projects, manifests and scripts all together

-- Explore <a href="/samples/" target="_blank">Jelastic Samples</a> to benefit on preliminary composed operation and package examples
+- Explore <a href="/samples/" target="_blank">Virtuozzo PaaS Samples</a> to benefit on preliminary composed operation and package examples

 <br>
 <h2> What’s next?</h2>